tuannam96/delRegistryImage/README.md

-# Delete images on docker registry
+# Delete images from docker registry

 This is simple code using python to delete docker images from registry